DeepjyotiDeb/human-in-loop/README.md

-# Human-in-Loop Workflow System
+# Human-in-Loop Workflow System with rollback

 A modern, full-stack application that demonstrates human-in-loop workflows with AI agents, built with React, Hono, and Cloudflare Workers.
-This system enables AI agents to request human intervention when needed, creating a seamless collaboration between artificial intelligence and human decision-making.
+This system enables AI agents to request human intervention when needed.

+The key part of my design invloves the event log in the context data of the workflows table.
+The event log acts as the single source of truth to keep track of the current state of the system.
+Any updates adds to this array, even a rollback would be another addition to this array.
+A queue has been implemented using qstash.
+Any service that requires an external agent to require with is pushed to a queue so that the api is not bogged by i/o hangups.
+The dynamic ui is also managed by a schema which can be updated as depending on our requirements.

+On approval of workflow by the manager, an email is sent to the persons name

+The rest of this document has been generated using AI to give a rough overview of the overall structure of the project.

-## 🚀 Features
+## Features

 ### Core Functionality
 - **AI-Powered Chat Interface**: Interactive chatbot with rich text formatting, image support, and custom widgets
 - **Human-in-Loop Workflows**: AI agents can escalate complex decisions to humans
-- **Real-time Communication**: Multi-channel support (web portal, email, SMS, Slack)
+- **Real-time Communication**: Multi-channel support (web portal, email)
 - **Workflow Management**: Track and manage workflow states with comprehensive logging
 - **Decision Tracking**: Capture human decisions with comments and deadlines